reuteras/irtools/wsb/README.md

 # Windows Sandbox

-A collection of script to install tools for DFIR in Windows Sandbox.
-Started with the code in this repo [Windows Sandbox Configuration][wsc].
-Updated versions and also added more tools and removed some.
+This repository contains a collection of scripts to install tools for DFIR work in a Windows Sandbox.
+This started with the code in [Windows Sandbox Configuration][wsc].
+Tools has been updated, added and removed.

-Included tools:
+Tools included:

 - [Amazon Corretto][amc]
 - [capa][cap]